We hope you will join the Melrose Unitarian Universalist Church throughout the summer for virtual Summer Sundays!

 UU’s Mentioned in NPR Segment About Comprehensive Sexuality Education.
 Click here to find the link to the NPR “Cognosenti” Segment.

-The Melrose UU Church has weekly drop-in activities, which are free and open to the public.
+The Melrose UU Church has weekly drop-in activities, which will be held ONLINE during the coronavirus pandemic.
 All are welcome; you don’t have to be an MUUC member to participate.
 These activities will provide you with opportunities to be creative, give to others, make connections, center yourself, and emerge refreshed.

 #MeTooMelrose is a joint project created by the Melrose Commission on Women, Melrose Alliance Against Violence, and the Melrose Human Rights Commission.
 Please click for more information.